Taxonomy of Foxglove Plants:

 Sun and Soil Requirements for Foxglove Flowers:

-Grow foxglove plants in partial shade in a well-drained, acidic
+Grow foxglove plants in full sun to partial shade in a well-drained, acidic

 soil, rich in humus